 Did You Know?

-The first Broadway musical to be videotaped in live performance for television broadcast.
-The Mary Martin
+The first Broadway musical to be advertised in a television commercial.
+See more

 The leading player